edcdavid/ptp-tools/README.md

 ```
 IMG_PREFIX=quay.io/<user>/<repo> make podman-push-tools
 ```
+## Run the BF3 tools image on openshift host
 Then ssh to the node where the BF3 DPU is installed and run the following:
 *Note:* do not use --net=host as the service in the container will rename the host interfaces and kill the host network.
 ```